qiming2/OpenGLEX/README.md

-# OpenGLEX
+# Purpose of OpenGLEX

+The purpose of this project is to render scenes, models, lights and other components with different rendering techniques and lighting models.

-## Open GL Practice By Qiming Guan
+## Open GL Rendering Engine By Qiming Guan

-## Open GL simple explanation of simple use case
+(Currently building infrastructures for the engine)

 ### Set up OpenGL workplace